Jerry Sconce: Criminal charges

-Sconce operated the Lamb Funeral Home with his wife, Laurieanne Lamb Sconce.
-The Sconces were arrested on numerous charges relating to forgery of donor consent forms, removal of organs and body parts from the dead and selling them to organ banks and for scientific research, removal of gold dental fillings, and theft of funds from trust accounts.
+Sconce operated the Lamb Funeral Home with his wife, Laurieanne Lamb-Sconce.
+The Sconces and their son David were arrested on numerous charges relating to forgery of donor consent forms, removal of organs and body parts from the dead and selling them to organ banks and for scientific research, removal of gold dental fillings, and theft of funds from trust accounts.
 They were each sentenced to three years and eight months in prison.